SuperSupermoon/KoSAIM2022/README.md

 ### Please Leave any Issues if you have!

 ## Objective.
 Given ICU records where the length-of-stay is between 24 hours and 48 hours (i.e. 1 day <= length-of-stay <= 2 days), use the information from the first 3 hours to predict whether the patient will die during the ICU stay.
-Use the Logistic Regression and the Gated Recurrent Unit (GRU) to compare performance.
+Use the LSTM model.

 ## Dataset.
 - Tables & Features